 Belmont Story Project

 The Belmont Story Project (BSP) is a local, oral-history recording project, modeled after NPR’s StoryCorps.
-Whether you’ve lived in Belmont for six months, or six decades, your story matters, and we’d love to add your voice to the collection.
+This project collects the stories of the people of Belmont.
+The topic can have to do with raising your kids, your work life, a funny story–whatever you decide.
+Whether you’ve lived here for six months, or six decades, your story matters, and we’d love to add your voice to the collection.

 Prepare to Record Your Story